fisher-alice/johnny-five-wiki/Getting-started-with-Johnny-Five-and-Node-Webkit.md

 We use the Windows environment here, but you can taking advantages of node-webkit architecture and create cross platform application with all the power of web technologies and node.js.

-You can also inclue the back again the `ffmpegsumo.dll`, `libEGL.dll` and `libGLESv2.dll` files and create an application that interact with sounds and videos.
+You can also inclue back again the `ffmpegsumo.dll`, `libEGL.dll` and `libGLESv2.dll` files and create an application that interact with sounds and videos.
 You can also use libraries like [Three.js](http://threejs.org/) to display a 3D objects, taking advantages of GPU acceleration, and interact with it when the user manipulated some physical components attached to the Arduino board.

 So, go ahead and try create something more complex and share with us.